 The time a person may spend on the wait list for a heart transplant is variable depending on many factors, but most patients can expect to be on the list for a year or more, depending on their blood type and other medical conditions.

-While the patient is on the liver transplant waiting list, doctors and the transplant team continue to follow the patient regularly to ensure good medical care and quality of life.
-Waiting for an organ can be stressful.
-UH Transplant Institute offers support services for patients and their families that provide assistance during this waiting period.
+While the patient is on the heart transplant waiting list, our transplant team will continue to follow-up regularly to provide medical care and monitor quality of life.

-Patients can be simultaneously listed for a liver transplant at two or more transplant centers.
+Patients can be listed for a heart transplant at two or more transplant centers at the same time.
 The patient must be evaluated at each center for approval for listing because each transplant center has their own selection criteria.
-Multiple listing can decrease your waiting time by increasing your potential organ offers.
+Patients should notify the UH Transplant Institute if they are planning to list at other transplant centers.

 Receiving the Call

-When the transplant surgeon identifies a suitable donor liver for the patient, a transplant nurse coordinator calls the patient to notify them.
-The patient is then asked to come to University Hospitals Cleveland Medical Center within a time frame to begin preparing for surgery.
+When the transplant team identifies a suitable donor heart for the patient, a transplant coordinator calls the patient to notify them.
+The patient is then asked to come to University Hospitals Cleveland Medical Center to begin preparing for surgery.